trustgraph-ai/trustgraph/docs/apis/api-embeddings.md

 ## REST service

 The REST service accepts a request object containing the question field.
 The response is a JSON object containing the `answer` field.
-Interim responses are not provided.

 e.g.